 People are often surprised to learn that a typical financial advisor’s site has a average session duration of just under 1.5 minutes!
 You have a very short window of time to make an impression – so make sure your landing pages are optimized to present your Unique Value Proposition and Call to Action!

-If you do not have a website that has been designed to display beautifully on mobile, and yet 25% of your traffic is coming from mobile devices, you need to update your site ASAP!
+If you do not have a website that has been designed to display beautifully on mobile, you need to update your site ASAP!

 Most financial advisors have a specific geographic location in which they work.
 By selecting to see how your site is performing for visitors in the specific area in which you are located, you will have a much better idea of how your site is actually performing for your target audience.